Need Assistance?

 Middle School Transportation

-Middle School Summer School: Buses will run June 3–14, 2024.
+Middle School Summer School: Buses will run June 2–12, 2025 (Monday- Thursday only).
 Please follow the link above to determine what pick-up/drop-off locations and times are.
 They are likely different than the routes run during the school year.
 The routes will be updated in May.
-For any transportation questions, please email [email protected].
+The stops will be at the closest Elementary school to them, Apt. complexes, parks, and other stops near the students residence.
+For any transportation questions, please email [email protected] or call 512-570- 0700.

 Please be at your bus stop 5 minutes before the pick-up time.
-During the summer, we do not pick up at each home, but there are stops throughout the district.
-Please go to the stop closest to your home.
 Buses return students to these morning stops in the afternoon.
 If you have questions, please contact transportation at 512-570-0700.

 High School Transportation

 High School Afternoon Online Credit Recovery Summer School: Transportation will be offered on Mondays and Wednesdays for High School Online Credit Recovery students wanting to work in person.
 Credit Recovery labs will be open at Rouse, Glenn, & Vandegrift High School.
-This form must be filled out at least 24 hours in advance.
-For any transportation questions, please email [email protected].
+High school students need to call dispatch the day before they need a ride, and transportation will set it up and let them know where the stop will be.
+For any transportation questions, please email [email protected] or call 512-570-0700 during regular hours, 7 am to 4 pm.

 Please be at your bus stop 5 minutes before the pick-up time.
-During the summer, we do not pick up at each home, but there are stops throughout the district.
-Please go to the stop closest to your home.
-Buses return students to these morning stops in the afternoon.
+During the summer, we do not pick up at each home.
+Buses return students to these morning stops.
 If you have questions, please contact transportation at 512-570-0700.

 mLISD Device Summer Information: Middle School Summer School